aosabook/500lines/data-store/chapter.md

 so repeated updates to the same key will eventually consume all disk space.
 Postgres calls this reclamation "vacuuming"
-(which makes old row space available for re-use),, and CouchDB calls it "compaction"
+(which makes old row space available for re-use), and CouchDB calls it "compaction"
 (by rewriting the entire data store into a new file, and atomically moving it over the old one).